UoN-Rambling-Hiking/RamblingHikingWebsite/content/benefits/index.md

 {{< /table >}}

+*These are to be used only as a guide.
+If you do more, claim more!
+If you do less, you still sacrifised your time, so claim the suggested amount.
+If you did not volunteer/lead, you are unable to claim hours.*

 ## Site Usage

 It is **highly** recommended you do not use a mobile device to access this site as it is very clunky.